Volunteering

 If you or your group are interested in volunteering, contact Community Engagement Coordinator Tucker Nelson at tucker@nslchfh.org or 218-780-4594.
 You can also fill out the form below.

-One of the most common ways to volunteer with NSLCHFH is to help build the homes.
-We are always looking for individuals or groups of hard working people to help build the homes.
+We are always looking for individuals or groups of hard working people to help build homes.
 Don’t have any construction experience?
 No problem!
 We will help train you in and help you along the way.
 We need volunteers to help with framing, drywall, flooring, landscaping, siding, roofing, painting, cabinets, doors, and windows, just to name a few.

 Come prepared to be flexible—we perform a wide variety of work on our job sites, but we plan tasks in advance as much as we can.
 We will provide tools and personal protective equipment, but you are welcome to bring your own if they are safe to use.
 We will have water, sunscreen, and first-aid supplies on site.
 Close-toed shoes are a must, and please wear weather-appropriate clothing that you’re comfortable in and not afraid to get dirty.

-Our staff will welcome you as you arrive, collect waivers, and complete sign-in for the day.
+As you arrive, staff will welcome you, collect waivers, and complete sign-in for the day.
 We often give a brief talk at the beginning of the build day, sharing about the mission and history of Habitat as well as an outline of the program.
 We discuss safety for the day and give an overview of the day’s tasks, then we will get to work!

-Our staff are on site to support volunteers throughout the day, giving instructions and keeping them aware of safety concerns given specific tasks.
+Our staff are on site to support volunteers throughout the day, giving instructions and keeping them aware of safety concerns.
 We strive to make our job sites welcoming places for anyone who is interested in helping.
-No construction experience is necessary to come make a difference on site!
+No construction experience is necessary to come make a difference!
 The Habitat job site is a low-pressure place to try to things and build skills, and our staff enjoy teaching and celebrating volunteer successes.
 Questions are welcome, breaks are encouraged, and while we work hard to deliver a home that our partner families will be proud of, we don’t do so at the expense of keeping our volunteers, subcontractors, and staff safe.